 double salary = Double.parseDouble(br.readLine()); // Convert String to double

-1. Faster Input Handling: It reads the large data.
+1. Faster Input Handling: It efficiently reads and handles the user input in Java faster than any other class.

 2. Efficient for Large Data: It is suitable for reading large files and processing large inputs.

-4. Less Memory Usage: It uses a buffer to store the input, which reduces the number of interactions with the input stream.
+4. Less Memory Usage: It uses a buffer to store the input, which reduces the number of interactions with the input stream resulting in less memory usage by the methods that take user input in Java

-5. Supports Character Streams: It can handle the character-based input, which makes it useful for text processing.
+5. Supports Character Streams: It can handle character-based input, which makes it useful for text processing.

-1. Only Reads Strings: It only returns input in the form of strings, which requires manual conversion for numbers.
+1. Only Reads Strings: It only returns input in the form of strings, which requires manual conversion for numbers for any other data type user input in Java.

-2. More Code Required: It needs an extra step to convert input data type.
+2. More Code Required: It needs an extra step to convert the user input data type.

-3. No Built-in Input Validation: It does not check for valid input type.
+3. No Built-in Input Validation: It does not check for a valid input type when a user input in Java is accepted.

 4. Checked Exception Handling: It requires the handling of IOException with try-catch or the throws keyword.